IBM/cp4ba-client-onboarding-scenario/23.0.2/StarterDeploymentViaJob.md

 This deployment approach does not require a separate machine with Java on it to run the deployment or the manual download of any resources.

-A different approach using a separate machine, that offers more customization options, is described [here](StarterDeploymentSeparateMachine.md).
+A different deployment approach using a separate machine, that offers more customization options, is described [here](StarterDeploymentSeparateMachine.md).

 ## Prerequisites